3D-e-Chem/knime-silicos-it/README.md

   1. Make clone of an update site repo
   2. Append release to the update site with `mvn install -Dtarget.update.site=<path to update site>`
 6. Commit and push changes in this repo and update site repo.
-7. Create a Github release
+7. Create a GitHub release
 8. Update Zenodo entry
   1. Correct authors
   2. Correct license